adamwgriffin/rails-nuxt-crm/README.md

 ## Running the app in development

-Run `overmind start` to start Rails and Nuxt.
+Run `bin/dev` to start Rails and Nuxt with Overmind.

 Visit [http://localhost:3000](http://localhost:3000)